-Article 2. - ORGANIZATION, POWERS AND FINANCES OF BOARDS OF TRUSTEES regulations of the state board of itustees, in accordance with the provisions of law and the rules and regulations of the state board of education, shall have custody of and be responsible for the property of the community college and shall be responsible for the management and control of the college.
+Article 2. - ORGANIZATION, POWERS AND FINANCES OF BOARDS OF TRUSTEES

+71-201.
+Boards of trustees; meetings; annual reports; expenses; powers and duties; acquisition and ownership of land and improvements, general obligation bonds, limitations. (a) The board of trustees, in accordance with the provisions of law and the rules and regulations of the state board of education, shall have custody of and be responsible for the property of the community college and shall be responsible for the management and control of the college.
 The board of trustees shall hold at least one regular meeting each month at a time prescribed by the board.
 The board shall make an annual report in the manner prescribed by the state board of education.
 Members of the board of trustees shall be paid subsistence allowances, mileage and other actual and necessary expenses incurred in the performance of their official duties.